Horse collar making

 Market issues: Online shopping has made people impatient and they are not prepared to wait long enough for the hand production.

-Foreign competition: The UK imports a lot of collars from North America, where the manufacturing process has been automated, which has particularly hit the heavy horse collar market.
+Foreign competition: The UK imports a lot of collars from North America, where the manufacturing process has been automated, using stuffing machines and ‘short straw’ (chaff), which has particularly hit the heavy horse collar market.
 While the quality is inferior to that of a handmade collar, they are substantially cheaper – keeping horses is expensive and people want to save money where possible.

 Foreign competition: Cheap imports of inferior quality and fit are being passed off as genuine English collars.

 Making versus finishing: Some harness makers import collars from the Amish in the USA, and then finish them off in the UK and pass them off as their own – it can be hard for customers to distinguish this.

 Ageing workforce: Of the four professional collar makers, two are nearing retirement age.

 Recruitment issues: Those interested in attending training courses tend to be people who have taken early retirement or are middle-aged and looking for something to do, rather than those desperately needing to learn a skill.
 It is challenging to encourage young people as the money isn’t great and the market is not seen to be growing.

 Recruitment issues: The main issue is that there is no one taking up the craft.
 It just needs one super keen younger person to take it up and it would keep the craft ticking over for another few decades.